 This report recommends that public interest entities be required to use IAS.
 It also recommends that small- and medium-size enterprises be allowed to use a reporting framework more adapted to their size.
 This report also recommends strengthening accounting standards enforcement mechanisms in order to enhance compliance with the law and provide investors and other users of financial statements with reliable financial reporting.

 In law, FYR Macedonia requires audits to be conducted in accordance with a translated version of the 1999 ISA.
 This translation has not been updated to reflect the current ISA.
 In addition, there are serious audit quality issues.
 These are exacerbated by the absence of an adequate professional organization.
 Drawing on recent international experience in developed economies and accession countries, this report recommends the establishment of a regime of delegated regulation of the auditing profession, subject to adequate oversight.
 The Government is currently preparing a new Audit Law that is expected to resolve existing deficiencies and be in conformity with the acquis communautaire (European Union law).

-Jan Tyl is a Senior Financial Management Specialist with nearly 20 years of experience in accounting, auditing, consulting and standard-setting.
-Jan is the technical leader for the Road to Europe Programme of Accounting Reform and Institutional Strengthening, takes a key role inthe Financial Reporting Technical Assistance Program for new EU member countries and works on Reports on the Observance of Standards and Codes.
+Kalina Sukarova is a Senior Financial Management Specialist with 15 years of experience in accounting and auditing.
+Kalina is responsible for assisting governments of several Western Balkan countries’ with their financial reporting reform trough the Road to Europe Programme of Accounting Reform and Institutional Strengthening and works on Reports on the Observance of Standards and Codes.